estelcm/BoxMoney_fullstack/README.md

 HTML | CSS |Tailwind | JavaScript | Vue.js | RouterView | Node.js | MySQL

+The primary objective of this project concept is to assist individuals in managing their finances and gaining awareness of their daily expenses.
+In today's digital age, it is easy to lose track of spending habits.
+Therefore, engaging in the exercise of categorizing, organizing, and setting goals fosters financial mindfulness, empowering users to make informed decisions about their expenses.

-It is a first raw version of a personal money manager, a mix with a moneybox  and an accounting book.
+This project represents an initial prototype of a personal money management tool, combining features of a digital moneybox and an accounting book.

-- Ideas for further development:
+Ideas for future development include:

-    - Create a unique table for savings, and be able to relate it to objectives with the intention to be able to save money for specific objectives.
-    - Eliminate erroneous movements, with a negative or positive movement as appropriate.
-    - Proper reponsive version and different views with menu and it's deployment.
+    - Implementing a dedicated savings table, allowing users to allocate funds towards specific goals.
+    - Implementing error detection mechanisms to identify and rectify inaccurate transactions.
+    - Developing a responsive design for seamless usability across various devices, along with multiple views and a comprehensive menu for enhanced navigation and accessibility.